On the automorphism group of non-necessarily normal affine toric varieties: Introduction

 The main result in \cite[Theorem 1.3]{liendo2018characterization} is the following.
-Let $S$ be an affine toric surface and let $S'$ be a normal affine surface.
-If the automorphism groups of $S$ and $S'$ are isomorphic as abstract groups, then $S$ and $S'$ are isomorphic as algebraic varieties.
-Also in \cite[Proposition 6.2]{liendo2018characterization}, it is proven that the normality assumption can be dropped if $S$ is the affine plane.
-On the other hand, in \cite[Proposition 9.1]{regeta2021characterizing2} a counter-example is given if we drop the normality assumption with a particular choice of normal toric surface taking the role of $S$.
-Our main theorem in this paper states that for any normal toric surface $S$ without torus factor, there exists a non-normal toric surface $S'$ with automorphism group isomorphic to the automorphism group of $S$ if and only if $S$ is different from the affine plane, see Theorem \ref{main-surface}.
+Let $X$ be an affine toric surface and let $X'$ be a normal affine surface.
+If the automorphism groups of $X$ and $X'$ are isomorphic as abstract groups, then $X$ and $X'$ are isomorphic as algebraic varieties.
+Also in \cite[Proposition 6.2]{liendo2018characterization}, it is proven that the assumption of normality of $X'$ can be dropped if $X$ is the affine plane.
+On the other hand, in \cite[Proposition 9.1]{regeta2021characterizing2} a counter-example is given if we drop the normality assumption with a particular choice of a normal affine toric surface taking the role of $X$.
+Our main theorem in this paper states that for any normal affine toric surface $X$ without torus factor different from the affine space, there exists a non-normal affine toric surface $X'$ with automorphism group isomorphic to the automorphism group of $X$, see Theorem \ref{main-surface}.

-Our main result is obtained after generalizing the notion of Demazure root described above to the case of cancellative monoids that are non-necessarily affine, see Definition \ref{definition-root}.
-This allows us to provide a full classification of homogeneous locally nilpotent derivations on the semigroup algebras of cancellative monoids generalizing the one given in \cite{liendo2010affine}, see Theorem \ref{theorem:equivalence}.
+Our main result is obtained after generalizing the notion of Demazure root described above to the case of cancellative monoids that are non-necessarily affine nor saturated, see Definition \ref{definition-root}.
+This allows us to provide a full classification of homogeneous locally nilpotent derivations on the semigroup algebras of cancellative monoids generalizing the one given in \cite{liendo2010affine}, see Theorem~\ref{theorem:equivalence}.
 This generalization is not straightforward and new techniques are introduced along the way.

 The paper is organized as follows.
 In Section~\ref{section 1} we collect and review the essential definitions and results on cancellative monoids, locally nilpotent derivation and affine toric varieties.
-Section~\ref{section 2} is devoted to study homogeneous locally nilpotent derivation on semigroup algebras of cancellative monoids.
+Section~\ref{section 2} is devoted to the study of homogeneous locally nilpotent derivations on semigroup algebras of cancellative monoids.
 In Section~\ref{section 3}, we generalize the notion of Demazure root to the case of cancellative monoids.
-Finally, in Section~\ref{section 4}, we prove our main result concerning toric surfaces.
+Finally, in Section~\ref{section 4}, we prove our main result concerning affine toric surfaces.